 The Age of No Age: It’s all in the eye of the beholder

 When it comes to senior talent management and board composition, why do we think of ‘old’ age the way we do?
-Fredy Hausammann, Member of the Amrop Executive Board and Managing Partner of Amrop Switzerland, argues that it’s time to ring the changes in a maturing world.
+Fredy Hausammann, Managing Partner of Amrop Switzerland, argues that it’s time to ring the changes in a maturing world.

 The western world looks at the span of working life in the same terms as ideas developed after the Industrial Revolution: work means pain, suffering, and being steadily worn out.
 The ideal of early retirement took root as a solution, and has stayed with us ever since.

 But this attitude needs to change, both for the health of business leadership, and to keep pace with demographic shifts.